Why Screening Tests Are Important

 Determining Cholesterol Levels

-The fasting blood lipid panel is a blood test that tells you your levels of total cholesterol, LDL "bad" cholesterol, HDL "good" cholesterol, and triglycerides (blood fat).
-The results tell you and your doctor a lot about what you need to do to reduce your risk of heart disease, stroke, and diabetes.
-Men 20 years and older should have a new panel done at least every five years.
+The fasting blood lipid panel is a blood test that tells your levels of total cholesterol, LDL "bad" cholesterol, HDL "good" cholesterol, and triglycerides (blood fat).
+The results tell you and your doctor a lot about what you need to do to reduce the risk of heart disease, stroke, and diabetes.
+Starting at age 20, men should be screened if they are at increased risk for heart disease.
 Starting at 35, men need regular cholesterol testing.

 Type 2 Diabetes